CrimsonCurious/vexel/README.md

+# New Challenge

+Get Vexel to 5 ⭐ and the next update will be released!

+Vexel currently has 4 ⭐ — one more and I'll start working on the next release.

+Every milestone unlocks a new Vexel update. 👀

+Current goal: "5 ⭐" ⭐⭐⭐⭐⭐

+Let's see how far Vexel can go!

 # Vexel

 Vexel is a lightweight, self-contained Android APK builder written in Kotlin.
 It is designed to build Android applications directly on Android devices without requiring Android Studio, Gradle, or a desktop computer.